 A cool Pacific in La Niña decrease infrared emissions from a cool atmosphere and increase cloud cover resulting in more sunlight being reflected back to space.
 The net effect is a planetary cooling.
 Within the large-scale variability are 20 to 30 year shifts in the mean and variance of ENSO activity.
 Over time these add up to millennial variability.
 It shows El Niño activity being higher in the 20th century than it generally was for a very long time.
 There is a simple statistical rule – reversion to the mean – that suggests that the energy gain in the 20th century from this system will be reversed over centuries to come.

 The mechanism involves solar UV/ozone interactions at the poles.
-Cooling in the of the stratosphere during low solar activity increases sea level pressure at the poles – that pushes polar fronts into lower latitudes.
+Cooling in the of the stratosphere during low solar activity increases surface level pressure at the poles – that pushes polar fronts into lower latitudes.
 The recent decline in solar activity – and the predicted future decline – means that the next climate shift – due in a 2018-2028 window – will be very interesting.